Characterisation of planar Brownian multiplicative chaos: Introduction and main results

 Let us also mention that the proof of Theorem \ref{th:charac} provides a construction of $\Mc^{D,a}_{x_0,z}$ through a martingale approximation (see Lemma \ref{lem:charac}).
 This is very similar to some aspects of the construction of \cite{AidekonHuShi2018} except that they divide the domain into small dyadic squares rather than long narrow rectangles.
 This might seem to be a cosmetic difference but it is in fact significant since it leads to a decomposition of the Brownian path into excursions from internal to boundary point rather than from boundary to boundary.
 This is at the heart of what leads to the recursive decomposition of the proof and in turn to the theorem, since the measure $\Mc^{D,a}_{x_0,z}$ is also itself of this type.

 Finally, it is possible that Properties \ref{charac1}-\ref{charac2bis} are enough to characterise the law, but Property \ref{charac3} is necessary for our current proof; see especially Lemma \ref{lem:charac3old}.
-In practice, Property \ref{charac3} is a consequence of uniform-integrability-type estimates that are needed in order to verify Property \ref{charac1}.
+In practice, in our context of uniform measure on thick points of random walk, Property \ref{charac3} is a consequence of uniform-integrability-type estimates that are needed in order to verify Property \ref{charac1}.